-Don't assume that they'll make a good roommate just because they're a good friend.
-Your living styles may not be compatible and you don't want to lose a friend over a bad living situation.
-You can put the word out with friends, family, and co-workers or use social media to find a roommate.
+Don't assume that a good friend will make a good roommate.
+You don't want to lose a good friend over incompatible living habits.
+Unless you know how someone functions around the house, don't assume it's a good fit.
+You can put the word out with friends, family, and co-workers, or use social media to find a roommate.

 Vet potential roommates as if you were hiring them for a job.
 You might check for references, verify their employment, or even review their credit history to be sure you've found a good match.
 Make sure you abide by the applicable laws, particularly when it comes to discrimination.